 If you’ve got a website, you need to be doing SEO.
 It’s as simple as that.
 Search engine optimisation can help your website to feature prominently on search engines like Google.

 So if you have a flower shop in Wigan, it’s about optimising your website so that when someone types in “flower shop in Wigan” on Google, your website is at or near the top of the results list.
 Without SEO, you may not appear at all.

 The internet may be global, but most small firms are casting their net in their local area and their SEO strategy needs to reflect this.
-We’ve got lots of good articles on local search issues including: Reach the top of local search rankings and How to use Google Places listings to find customers.
+We’ve got lots of good articles on local search issues including: How to hit top spot on Google in 2015 and How to use Google to attract more customers.